holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/06_hex_in_practice/lesson_plan.md

     - Hex, decimal, binary
     - ASCII
     - Standards
-- Why hex is so important
+- How computers save data
+    - Store 1's and 0's on an actual hard drive
-    - More compact representation of binary
+    - Hex is just a more compact representation of binary
 - Show HexFiend
     - HexFiend can read every single file on a computer: why?
 - Open up HexFiend and show what it can do